tomtomwombat/b100m-filter/README.md

 ### Implementation

 `b100m-filter` is blazingly fast because it uses L1 cache friendly blocks and efficiently derives many index bits from only one hash per value.
-Compared to traditional implementations, `b100m-filter` is 5-13 times faster for a small number of contained items, and hundreds of times faster for more items.
+Compared to traditional implementations, `b100m-filter` is 5-13 times faster for small sets of items, and hundreds of times faster for larger item sets.
 In all cases, `b100m-filter` maintains competitive false positive rates.

 ### Runtime Performance